Bindu-Sagar/netflix_gpt/README.md

 - update the user with the input details with the redux store
 - implemented signout
 - redirect the page accordingly using useNavigate hook
+- Move all the constants to a different file (if needed)

 # Firebase Deployment